-If you wanted to know your friends’ location on an actual highway, you’d probably ask them for signs, landmarks, the surroundings… In essence, you’d be placing them on your mental map to have an idea of where they are now and anticipate the destination of the route they have taken by listening to how they see the world around them.
+If you wanted to know your friends’ location on an actual highway, you’d probably ask them for signs, landmarks, the surroundings, etc… In essence, you’d be placing them on your mental map to have an idea of where they are now and anticipate the destination of the route they have taken by listening to how they see the world around them.

 Just apply those same principles, and you’ll be good to go.
 Actually, here’s a little piece of advice: ask yourself the same questions from time to time.

-Where are you on your Agile journey today? is it the same place you were twelve months ago? is your trip providing a valuable experience? where is the road leading you?
+Where are you on your Agile journey today?
+Is it the same place you were twelve months ago?
+Is your trip providing a valuable experience?
+Where is the road leading you?